tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

   {"id":1}
   ```

 4. Pass message to *message* topic

-  Now we need to pass a message
+  Now we need to publish following content on a topic *message*
   ```
   {"id":"a", "message": "b"}
   ```